Fake news website: Mexico

-Elections in Mexico are always rigged by the misinformation that is let out in the public.
-This is true for any political party, whether they are democratic or authoritarian.
-Due to the false information that easily influences voters in Mexico, it can threaten that state of the country because actions that are taken by misinformed citizens.
-In Mexico, fake exit polls have been moving within digital media outlets.
-What this means is that citizens are not receiving real data on what is happening in their elections.
+In Mexico, fake exit polls have been documented.

 Moldova

 Amid the 2018 local elections in Moldova a doctored video with mistranslated subtitles purported to show that the a pro-Europe party candidate for mayor of Chișinău (pop.
 685,900), the capital of Moldova had proposed to lease the city of Chișinău to the UAE for 50 years.
 The video was watched more than 300,000 times on Facebook and almost 250,000 times on the Russian social network site OK.ru, which is popular among Moldova's Russian-speaking population.

 Myanmar

 In 2015, fake stories using unrelated photographs and fraudulent captions were shared online in support of the Rohingya.
 Fake news negatively affected individuals in Myanmar, leading to a rise in violence against Muslims in the country.
 Online participation surged from one percent to 20 percent of Myanmar's total populace from 2014 to 2016.
 Fake stories from Facebook were reprinted in paper periodicals called Facebook and The Internet.
 False reporting related to practitioners of Islam in the country was directly correlated with increased attacks on people of the religion in Myanmar.
 Fake news fictitiously stated believers in Islam acted out in violence at Buddhist locations.
 BuzzFeed News documented a direct relationship between the fake news and violence against Muslim people.
 It noted countries that were relatively newer to Internet exposure were more vulnerable to the problems of fake news and fraud.